gearnode/erl-imf/doc/handbook.md

   [message id](#types).

 ## Message body
-Message body are represented as an Erlang map containing the following
+The message body is represented as an Erlang map containing the following entries:
-entries:
 - `header`: the set of header fields documented below.
 - `body`: the representation of the message body documenetd below.